zzdtravel

 5 Awesome Budget Destinations in Asia

-5 Awesome Budget Destinations in Asia-November 2024
+5 Awesome Budget Destinations in Asia-December 2024

 While it's easy to deplete your savings vacationing in Asia -- particularly if you opt for pricier destinations such as Japan or Singapore -- it's also easy enough to visit the world's largest continent without spending too much money.
 South and Southeast Asia in particular offer some of the best destinations for traveling on a budget, particularly if you don't mind staying in basic guesthouses and eating most of your meals at street food stalls (that, by the way, have some delicious eats).
 Here are a few of our favorites.